rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 That's a lot of information (metadata)!

 3. Let's say we are only interested in the Summary field of the previous command.
 We can use rpm's query format option filter the information that we get  back from the query option.
- For example to view only the summary field , type:
+ For example to view only the summary field, type:

 ```
 $ rpm -q --queryformat '%{summary}\n' NetworkManager